Top 10 Sports Most Likely to Cause Eye Injuries

 Match your sport to the right safety gear.
 And remember, “protective eyewear is for everyone, not just those who need corrected vision,” says Dr. Veteto.

-Sports where something hard hits your eye.
+1. Sports where fast-flying balls, equipment, or hard elbows could hit your eye.
 Picking up a baseball glove or racquet?
 You need sports goggles with super-strong lenses made of polycarbonate, which is used to make bullet-resistant glass.

 Batters, as well as football and ice hockey players, should wear helmets with polycarbonate face guards attached.
 Lacrosse and field hockey have different requirements for different levels of play (ask the coach for specifics), but wire eye shields or sports goggles are part of the deal.